metral/pulumihome/GitLab-blog-post.md

 One of the benefits of using `app.pulumi.com` is to track the state of your stacks.
 When you are running the pulumi CLI on your machine, you can login into your account by typing `pulumi login`.
 There are two options for you to complete the login process.
 You can either create an Access Token on `app.pulumi.com` or simply press **ENTER** to let the CLI launch the browser.

 If you would like to let the CLI launch the browser, ensure that you are already signed-in using GitLab at `app.pulumi.com` using your machine's _default_ browser.
 This way, when the browser is launched by the CLI, your Pulumi account based on your GitLab identity would be automatically used.

+### Can I connect a GitLab identity to my existing Pulumi account?

+Not yet.
+But it is coming soon!